sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 ## NextJS client

-I am using Nextauth for authentication/authorization with my authorzation server.
+I am using Nextauth for authentication/authorization with my authorization server.
 I am going to refer to my [nextauth project](https://github.com/sonamsamdupkhangsar/next-auth-example) in my github repo as source for this demo.

 I will show the user interfaces first because I find that it helps to demonstrate the core concepts easier.

-The following is the homepage for [nextauth.sonam.cloud](https://nextauth.sonam.cloud/):
+I have deployed the repo on my server and is accessible at [nextauth.sonam.cloud](https://nextauth.sonam.cloud/):

 ![nextauth homepage](images/sign-in.png).